How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 There is a central principle: No AI-generated articles.

-Smart Search: From Full Text to Real Meaning
+Smart Search: From Full-Text to True Meaning

 The result: